telekom/OpenAPI-Dissector/README.md

 - Improve handling of missing HTTP/2 header fields (due to compression in HTTP/2 combined with eventually missing packets in pcap)
 - Implementing HTTP/1.x support
 - Easy filtering on data inside of OpenAPI packets (currently only possible using a regex workaround)
-- Multi-Version support (5G core networks sometimes use a mix of different API releases, we may need support for this)
+- Better Multi-Version support (currently a single selectable version is used over all NFs and connections, no support for mixed versions)
 - Manual selection of correct operation on potential mismatch
 - Implement some logic to match specification documents to the correct services (should improve both speed and overall detection of used operations)